 When I say attacks, we're talking about the Democrat, the other Democrats running.

-Are they gonna push on Kamala Harris?
+Were they going to push on Kamala Harris?

 We don't know.